 Bilberry (Vaccinium myrtillus), also known as the Whortleberry and Blaeberry, is a small shrub found on heaths where it grows to about 60 centimeters tall.
 You will find many eye formulas that contain bilberry, including Eyesight Rx.
 Bilberry herb has more than a dozen anthocyanosides for eye health.
+You can improve your eyesight by trying some of the supplements listed in the article.

 It is not clear at this time what the ideal bilberry dosage would be.
 For the time being, a dosage of 10 to 100 mg of a 100:1 bilberry extract comprised of 25% anthocyanosides should suffice.